 Bilateral Labor Agreements Dataset

-Pairs of Countries have signed hundreds of Bilateral Labor Agreements (BLAs) to regulate the flow of migrants between countries.
-Unlike Bilateral Investment Treaties or Preferential Trade Agreements, however, BLAs have received little attention from social scientists or legal scholars.
-We believe this is in large part because information on the existence of these agreements has been hard to come by.
-To address this problem, we have engaged in a multi-year project to try and identify every BLA that has been signed from 1945 to 2015.
+Pairs of countries have signed hundreds of Bilateral Labor Agreements (BLAs) to regulate the flow of migrants between countries.
+But unlike Bilateral Investment Treaties or Preferential Trade Agreements, BLAs have received little attention from social scientists or legal scholars.
+This is, in large part, because information on the existence of BLAs has been hard to come by.
+This website documents our ongoing project to make information on BLAs publicly available.

-We ask all researchers using these datasets to cite the following paper (available here):
+We ask all researchers using these datasets to cite two papers:

-The Bilateral Labor Agreements Dataset is available at the dataverse.
-Click here to download it now.
+The Bilateral Labor Agreements Dataset is available for download at the dataverse.